Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 Secondary

-This was supposed to be a relative no-contest with what has been perceived as a potentially elite Seattle secondary going against an unproven Rams’ WR corps that was playing without Cooper Kupp.
+This was supposed to be a relative no-contest with what has been perceived as a potentially elite Seattle secondary going against an unproven Rams WR corps that was playing without Cooper Kupp.

 Instead, rookie Puka Nacua had 10 catches for 119 yards, and Tutu Atwell — who had just 28 catches for 298 yards in 21 previous career games — also had 119 yards on six catches.
 The Rams seemed to mostly stay away from Riq Woolen.
 But even he was beaten late in the game for what could have been a TD pass to Nacua that was just barely overthrown.